-I had four pills inserted into my vagina and antibiotics inserted analy.
+I had four pills inserted vaginally and antibiotics inserted anally.
 This happened at around half eight in the morning.

 These pains continued until about midday when my waters broke.
 Then the proper contractions started and I spent the next two hours in absolute agony until I finally received an injection of morphine.

 I passed the baby around two in the afternoon by which point I was too spaced out on the drugs to really care